 Centralized configuration(s) for multiple access control plane(s), providing consistent policy enforcement in differing regions, availability zones, and clouds.

-For Data Engineers and Operations Teams, CLI is beautiful and automates the UI.
+For data engineering, architecture, and platform teams, writing policies as-code via a CLI is straightforward and automates the UI.

-What Are the Key Features of the Immuta CLI?
+What Are the Key Features of Policy-as-Code Via a CLI?

 - Manage metadata and policies via declarative files that can be source, controlled, and change-managed

-- Push changes to Immuta using declarative files
+- Push changes to your data security platform, such as Immuta, using declarative files

 - Create policies using declarative configuration files, such as YAML